squid-cache/squid-cache.github.io/SquidFaq/OperatingSquid.rst

 file available via their HTTP server, then it'll be cachable.
 Otherwise, it won't be (as far as we can tell.)

-The more common Real''''''Audio link connects via their own ''pnm:'' method and is transferred using their proprietary protocol (via TCP or UDP) and not using HTTP.
+The more common Real``Audio link connects via their own ''pnm:'' method and is transferred using their proprietary protocol (via TCP or UDP) and not using HTTP.
 It can't be cached nor proxied by Squid, and requires something such as the simple proxy that Progressive Networks themselves have made available, if